z-zghiba/ZElk/README.md

-# ZElk
-The quick way to start ElK (Elasticsearch, Logstash and Kibana)
+# The quick way to start ElK (Elasticsearch, Logstash and Kibana)